ginnk18/Force_of_Nature_Mission_Control/README.md

-# Force of Nature Mission Control
+##Force of Nature Mission Control

-Our group project.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+By Team This Section Closed

+Ruby on Rails backend, this volunteer management/calandar app connects to Google calandar API to simultaneously create events on the internal datbase calandar and on google calandar.

+##Setting up

+Clone this project and run bundle

-* Database creation
+##Database creation

+rails db:create

-* Database initialization
+##Database initialization

+rails db:migrate and then rails db:seed

-* How to run the test suite
+##How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+There is none :-P rails s and have a click around!